karantondare/karantondare/README.md

 ### I'm a Web Developer!!

 - 🔭 I am working on a react, redux and typescript.
-- 🌱 I’m currently learning everything. 🤣
+- 🌱 I’m currently learning react native.😬
 - 👯 I’m looking to collaborate with others on Reactjs and TypeScript.
-- 🥅 2021 Goals: Learn and contribute more to Open Source projects.
+- 🥅 2021 Goals: Learn and contribute to Open Source projects.
-- 🤔 I’m looking forward to learn data visualization and flutter.
+- 🤔 I’m looking forward to learn data visualization.
 - ⚡ Fun fact: I love eSports and reading books.